You can only improve low carb and Keto sweetened pork rinds one way, and that is by covering them in yummy chocolate.

-I just discovered that you can watch full episodes of Bob Ross on Youtube. (trailer below) So you know where'll I'll be.
+I just came up with the best use of pork rinds yet.
+I also just discovered that you can watch full episodes of Bob Ross on Youtube. (trailer below) So you know where'll I'll be.

 There is nothing so calming as a Bob Ross painting lesson.